Designing Your CV

-4. Ditch the Objective Statement
+4. No need for an Objective Statement

 The only occasion when an objective section makes sense is when you’re making a huge career change and need to explain from the get-go why your experience doesn’t match up with the position you’re applying to.
 In every other case?
 Consider whether a summary statement would be right for you—or just nix it altogether to save space and focus on making the rest of your resume stellar.

-5. Keep it (Reverse) Chronological
+5. Keep it in Reverse Chronological order

 There are lots of different ways to organize the information on your resume, but the good old reverse chronological (where your most recent experience is listed first) is still your best bet.
 Unless it’s absolutely necessary for your situation, skip the skills-based resume—hiring managers might wonder what you’re hiding.

-The three - (or more!) page resume is hotly debated, topic but the bottom line is this—you want the information here to be concise, and making yourself keep it to one page is a good way to force yourself to do this.
+The three - (or more!) page resume is a hotly debated, topic but the bottom line is this—you want the information here to be concise, and making yourself keep it to one page is a good way to force yourself to do this.
 If you truly have enough relevant and important experience, training, and credentials to showcase on more than one page of your resume, then go for it.
 But if you can tell the same story in less space?
 Do.

-7. Consider an Online Supplement
+7. Consider an Online Portfolio